PerttuHamalainen/DRMM/README.md

 ## Tutorial 3: Image completion
-[Tutorial_Images.py](Tutorial_Images.py) shows how to train with images and sample pixels conditional on other pixels.
+[Tutorial_Images.py](Tutorial_Images.py) shows how to train with images and sample unknown (masked) pixels.
 Note that DRMM's quality in this application doesn't (yet) compete with dedicated image completion models such as [DeepFill](https://github.com/JiahuiYu/generative_inpainting).

 ![Image completion](./images/tutorial_images.png)